 Typically, planning for your fundraisers should be done about six months in advance to have enough time in hand for the execution.
 The first and primary step of the planning is deciding on the kind of event or activity you want to organize.
 While deciding the type of event, you will need to keep the following factors in mind:

-- The type of business being set up
+- The type of business is set up

 - Target audience or demographic

 Once you have finalized the event, choose a convenient and attractive location to match the event requirements.
 Your location is a primary aspect of your event as it will indicate to your guests the kind of event you are organizing.
 Remember, you will have to keep track of the venue’s availability.

 Once you have set out the overall budget for organizing your fundraisers, segregate and break it down to the various aspects, such as the event requirements, location, food and beverages, activities, special guests, and so on.